Nasdanika/architecture/README.md

 * Capturing and sharing software architecture.
 * Architecture evolution is the process of maintaining and adapting an existing software architecture to meet changes in requirements and environment.
 As software architecture provides a fundamental structure of a software system, its evolution and maintenance would necessarily impact its fundamental structure.
 As such, architecture evolution is concerned with adding new functionality as well as maintaining existing functionality and system behavior.

+## Demo

+TODO: Before you invest your time into reading, take a look at the demo.
+Link to the demo, demo docs - how it is done.
+Short summary here.
+Composite.

 ## Requirements